David Villar Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in the league.
+- The Cardinals pitching staff ranks eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.48 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals have the 17th-ranked team ERA across all MLB pitching staffs (4.39).

-- The Cardinals rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- The Cardinals rank 19th in baseball in home runs given up (29 total, 1.2 per game).

-- Woodford (1-2) gets the starting nod for the Cardinals in his fifth start of the season.
-He's put together a 6.05 ERA in 19 1/3 innings pitched, with 12 strikeouts.
+- The Cardinals are sending Matz (0-3) to the mound for his fifth start of the season.
+He is 0-3 with a 6.55 ERA and 24 strikeouts through 22 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing four earned runs while surrendering seven hits.
+- His last time out was on Saturday against the Seattle Mariners, when the lefty tossed 5 1/3 innings, surrendering four earned runs while giving up four hits.

-- The 26-year-old has a 6.05 ERA and 5.6 strikeouts per nine innings in four games this season, while allowing a batting average of .342 to opposing hitters.
+- In four games this season, the 31-year-old has a 6.55 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.